The future of post-16 level 3 vocational qualifications in England

 We’re committed to keeping you fully informed and supported.
 We will:

-The Department for Education has launched a public consultation on the key design principles for V Levels.
-We encourage you to review the proposals and share feedback.
+The Department for Education launched a public consultation on the key design principles for V Levels.
+We encouraged you to review the proposals and share feedback.
+The consultation closed on 12 January 2026.